-The potential of wastewater use for irrigation can best be realized in an enabling environment that ensures adequate wastewater treatment and management.
 However, in most developing countries, wastewater used for agriculture is largely not treated raising public health concerns^[4].
 This is because most of the conventional technologies currently in use in industrialized nations are too expensive and complex for developing countries^[5].
 To ensure sustainable use of wastewater for food production in urban and peri-urban areas, there is need to implement safe wastewater use and management options^[6].

 The process of evaluating and selecting an appropriate wastewater treatment technology should consider the life cycle cost of such a system including design, construction, operation, maintenance, repair and replacement^[7].
 Decision support methods that simplify the selection process of wastewater treatment technologies are of vital importance^[8,9].
-The technologies would ensure protection of the environment and public health and alleviate pressure on fresh water demand.
-The problem associated with the current treatment technologies is that they lack sustainability.
-For example domestic wastewater in arid areas like the Middle East are up to five times more concentrated in the amount of oxygen demand per volume of sewage compared to those from the United States and Europe.
+The technologies would ensure protection of the environment and public health and alleviate pressure on fresh water The problem associated with the current treatment technologies is that they lack sustainability.
+For example domestic wastewater in arid areas like the Middle East is up to five times more concentrated in the amount of oxygen demand per volume of sewage compared to those from the United States and Europe.
 This is extremely high and may cause a large amount of sludge production^[10].
 Issues that deserve further analysis are how selection of a particular wastewater treatment technology affects overall sustainability and whether there are certain aspects of a particular treatment technology that makes it more balanced in terms of economic, environmental, and social sustainability^[11].